johndk/berkeley-ml-capstone/README.md

 and CatBoost experiments.
 Its ranking improvement is too small to claim a clear overall gain.
 Both decision trees remain below the raw logistic baseline in 2023 average precision, ROC AUC, and F1 at the training-selected threshold.
 The next step is to test whether tree ensembles make better use of the traffic and weather relationships than a single tree.

+### Model 2A/2B/2C logistic-regression timing comparison

+These three experiments use identical 2019 and 2023 arrival rows, the same target, the same five time-ordered training folds, and the same 16 logistic-regression configurations.
+Model 2B changes only by adding signed `DepDelay`; Model 2C then changes only by adding log taxi-out duration and two cyclical actual-takeoff fields.
+Their differences can therefore be interpreted as the incremental predictive value available at each operational milestone.

+Before pushback, Model 2A provides modest ranking skill: 2023 AP is 0.4019 and ROC AUC is 0.6744.
+Adding signed gate delay in Model 2B produces the largest information gain.
+AP rises by 0.4662 to 0.8682, ROC AUC rises by 0.2382 to 0.9126, and Brier score falls by 0.0987 to 0.0755.
+At the training-selected threshold, F1 rises from 0.4425 to 0.7884.
+The standardized `DepDelay` coefficient is 6.53 and is much larger than every remaining Model 2B coefficient.

+Model 2C adds a further, smaller but still material improvement after takeoff.
+Relative to Model 2B, AP rises by 0.0408 to 0.9090, ROC AUC rises by 0.0330 to 0.9457, Brier score falls by 0.0138 to 0.0616, and training-selected F1 rises by 0.0339 to 0.8224.
+In the fitted Model 2C design, standardized coefficient magnitude is 7.92 for `DepDelay` and 1.29 for `LOG_TAXI_OUT_MINUTES`.
+The takeoff sine coefficient is only 0.032 and L1 regularization sets the cosine coefficient to zero.
+The post-takeoff gain is therefore associated primarily with realized taxi-out duration rather than clock time.

+The results support the planned information ladder: schedule, origin congestion, and weather provide a useful early estimate; actual gate delay dominates once pushback occurs; and realized taxi time supplies an additional update after takeoff.
+The operational fields are valid only at their stated prediction times and would require live gate-out and takeoff feeds in deployment.
+The 2024 arrivals remain untouched for final testing.

 # Appendix E